Gagné’s Nine Events of Instruction

 Gagné advises instructors to make connections between what students already know and what they are about to learn.
 By creating associations, new information is more easily absorbed into long-term memories.

-4. Present Content
+4. Present educational stimulus

 An example of step 4 of Gagné's 9 Events of Instruction.